 Ranges, ovens, and cooktops: how to make the stove decision

 - Stove/cooktops: These are the burners you cook with.
 They can be part of a standalone countertop cooktop (with oven elsewhere) or part of a range (with oven included).
 They can be electric or gas.
 Electric units can be smoothtop ceramic glass with hidden heating elements (electric coils or induction units), or they can have exposed electric coils, which are difficult to clean and which we do not recommend.
 Traditional electric burners will stay hot even after you turn off the heat, which can burn food and fingers.
 Induction units heat faster and more efficiently and actually heat the pan itself rather than the cooktop surface.
 Gas units are measured by the BTUs they can put out, both on the upper and lower end of the scale.
-Professional-grade ranges can crank out nearly 20,000 BTUs but still dial it back to 5,000 BTUs for low-heat simmering.
+Professional-grade fast-heating gas stoves can crank out nearly 20,000 BTUs but still dial it back to 5,000 BTUs for low-heat simmering.

 - Ovens: These can be gas or electric, and they can stand alone as a one or two wall mounted units or be part of a range.
 Whereas many cooks prefer gas over electric cooktops, it tends to be the opposite for ovens.
 Electric ovens are known for more even and precise heat.
 That's why you'll see some higher-end ranges described as "dual fuel," meaning they have gas cooktops and electric ovens.
 Other oven features are available as well, such as convection fans, which are fans at the back of the oven that circulate the air.
-So-called European convection models include a heating element that surrounds the fan.
+So-called European convection ovens include a heating element that surrounds the fan.
 All electric ovens have a heating element at the bottom, which can either be visible (not as desirable) or sealed.
 Various manufacturers now offer steam ovens, including reasonably priced wall-mounted units, that inject moisture into the cooking environment, which is a prized feature of bakers and serious foodies.

 - Ranges: Simply put, ranges are a cooking appliance that combines a cooktop with an oven into one unit.
 It's by far the most common configuration, and if you are shopping in the sub-$1,000 price range, it will probably be one of your only options.
 Freestanding ranges often have the cooktop controls on the back panel (not a very convenient spot, unless you want to keep them out of reach of kids).
 Slide-in ranges are a step up and have the knobs on the front.
 They slide into place, often with a slight lip over the countertop on either side, giving them more of a built-in look.
 Drop in ranges are just like slide-in ranges, but they have a piece of trim at the bottom that matches your cabinets.
 You can choose various oven configurations, such as double ovens (either in a conventional-size unit or in a wider unit).